Classic Restaurant Chains: Where Are They Now?

 In 2010, Marchetti and other principals with the original Gino’s engineered a Gino’s comeback, as Gino’s Burgers & Chicken.
 There are two locations, in Glen Burnie, Md., and Towson, Md.

 If you ever ventured into a Farrell’s Ice Cream Parlour, the experience is stamped in your psyche: A restaurant decorated like the early 1900s, with wait staff wearing period clothing (including straw skimmer hats), servers bringing giant bowls of ice-cream sundaes on a stretcher (after they ran wildly around the restaurant), drums beating, bells ringing and sirens blaring, wait staff singing, and a player piano constantly playing.
-Pure cacophony and sweet-treat over-indulgence, as you can see in this commercial
+Pure cacophony and sweet-treat over-indulgence, as you can see in this commercialfrom 1980.

 The formula – burgers, sandwiches, and lots of ice cream chosen from a menu shaped like a tabloid newspaper -- worked for a while for the chain that started in Portland, Ore., in 1963.
 By the early 1970s, Farrell’s had grown to 58 locations nationwide.
 It was sold to Marriott Corp. in 1972, which grew Farrell’s to 130 stores.
 Marriott sold the rights to the chain to an investment group in 1982.
 An attempt to reshape the chain resulted in bankruptcy, and the brand went back into the hands of Marriott, which closed most of the stores.